 A REIT is permitted to own up to 100% of the stock of one or more "taxable REIT subsidiaries."
-A TRS is a fully taxable corporation that may eam income that would not be qualifying income if earned directly by the parent REIT.
+A TRS is a fully taxable corporation that may earn income that would not be qualifying income if earned directly by the parent REIT.
 The subsidiary and the REIT must jointly elect to treat the subsidiary as a TRS.
 A corporation with respect to which a TRS directly or indirectly owns more than 35% of the voting power or value of the stock will automatically be treated as a TRS.
 However, an entity will not qualify as a TRS if it directly or indirectly operates or manages a lodging or health care facility or, generally, provides to another person, under a franchise, license or otherwise, rights to any brand name under which any lodging facility or health care facility is operated.
 We generally may not own more than 10%, as measured by voting power or value, of the securities of a corporation that is not a qualified REIT subsidiary unless we and such corporation elect to treat such corporation as a TRS.
-Overall, no more than 25% of the value of a REIT's assets may consist of stock or securities of one or more TRSs.
+Overall, no more than 20% (25% for taxable years beginning before January 1, 2018) of the value of a REIT's assets may consist of stock or securities of one or more TRSs.